 These days, we’re often burdened with having too many things to do with too little time to complete it all.
 Stress is a common component in daily life for many, but not everyone knows how to properly manage it.
 Left to fester, stress can lead to some serious health problems.
 Last month, we talked about different natural stress reduction techniques, briefly highlighting meditation.
-This time, we’ll focus on the relationship of meditation and stress relief, with emphasis on its benefits and the various types.
+This time, we’ll focus on the relationship of meditation and stress relief.
+For instance, with emphasis on its benefits and the various types.

-Meditation is a simple technique of calming your mind and focusing your thoughts when, if practiced daily, can help you tremendously.
+Meditation is a simple technique of calming your mind and focusing your thoughts.
+When if practiced daily, can help you tremendously.
 You’ll find that you can control your stress level, decrease anxiety, achieve greater relaxation, and even improve your physical health.
 What’s more, anyone can practice meditation.
 It’s simple, inexpensive, can be done anywhere, and can even require as few as 10 minutes of your day.

 Meditation and Stress – What are the Benefits?

 When our bodies are exposed to sudden stressors or threats, we typically respond with our primitive “fight or flight” response.
 This response results in a sudden rush of adrenaline as our bodies release a flood of epinephrine and norepinephrine.
 These hormones cause an increase in blood pressure, heart rate, breathing, and blood flow to muscles.
 That’s all well and good if you’re fleeing a predator or getting ready to defend yourself, but typical life stressors can’t be easily fought or fled from.
 Thus, it can be really helpful to know how to manage mediation and stress to reduce any ill effects.

 One of the greatest benefits of meditation is that it can be a preventative measure as well as a treatment.
 The more you meditate, the more your mind becomes accustomed to the relaxation techniques, allowing you to then apply them in future situations.